nickspringham/abi-member/README.md

 ### JSON Output

-The script also generates a JSON file (`abiMembers.json`) with the following structure:
+The generated JSON file has the following structure:

 ```json
 {